GoogleChrome/developer.chrome.com/site/en/blog/floc/index.md

 Permissions-Policy: interest-cohort=()
 ```

-During the FLoC origin trial, websites that don't opt out will be included in the FLoC calculation if Chrome detects that they are sites which load ads-related resources.
+During the FLoC origin trial, pages on websites that don't opt out will be included in the FLoC
+calculation if Chrome detects that they load [ads-related resources](https://chromium.googlesource.com/chromium/src/+/master/docs/ad_tagging.md) or if they use `document.interestCohort()`.
+Pages served from private IP addresses,
+such as intranet pages, won't be part of the FLoC computation.

 {% Aside %}
 [Ad Tagging in Chromium](https://chromium.googlesource.com/chromium/src/+/master/docs/ad_tagging.md) explains how Chrome's ad detection mechanism works.